Welcome to the Queen Eleanor Cycle Ride

 Are you a regular cyclist, who’s looking for a bit of a challenge, a fun bank holiday weekend, a touch of history, and an opportunity to raise money for a very worthy cause, all rolled into one?
 If so, look no further - the Queen Eleanor Cycle Ride (QECR) is the place for you!

-The QECR is organised by the Friends of the Connection at St Martin’s, and its ultimate purpose is to raise funds to support the work of the Connection at St Martin-in-the-Fields, a fantastic organisation based just off Trafalgar Square which supports around 200 homeless and vulnerable people every day and night, to help them on a journey away from living on the streets and back into society.
+The QECR is organised by the Friends of the Connection at St Martin’s, and its ultimate purpose is to raise funds to support the work of the Connection at St Martin-in-the-Fields, a fantastic organisation based just off Trafalgar Square which last year supported over a thousand people to leave homelessness behind in London.
+Their aim is to get to know people, building lasting relationships as they move on to brighter futures.
+They believe no one should have to sleep rough on London’s streets, and that everyone should get the support they need to find a place to call home.
 You can read more about the Connection and its work here.
 There is no required sponsorship target, but in recent years the average raised by each cyclist has been between £500 and £1,000, and some raise much more.
-Our 10th Anniversary Ride in 2018 raised over £28,000.
+Our 2023 Ride raised over £25,000.

 There are usually between 15 and 30 cyclists, and we cycle in smaller groups (matching cyclists with comparable average speeds).
 In recent years, the age range has been from 16 to over 70 (16/17 year olds will need to be accompanied by a responsible adult).
 We sleep in churches and church halls, all our meals are provided, mostly by generous local hosts who welcome us back year after year, and we have a support team in vehicles which carry our luggage and who provide emergency assistance whenever needed.
 If you want more details, check our FAQs here.

 So what are you waiting for?
 You will find more details about Taking Part and how to register here.